burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/OLuVwjPrhbc" frameborder="0" allowfullscreen></iframe>

 <br />
+-->

 #### Inference

-There are 3 query settings that can be changed using the 'cog' button (on the far right hand side of the horizontal icon menu at the top of the screen):
+There are 4 query settings that can be changed using the 'cog' button (on the far right hand side of the horizontal icon menu at the top of the screen):

+* Lock nodes position -
 * Activate inference - activates inference, per query.
 * Materialise inference - persists the inference into the graph, per query.
 * Materialise All: activate and persist all inference across the graph.